Alban Roe: Canonisation

 Roe was declared venerable in December 1929 by Pope Pius XI and beatified one week later on 15 December.
 Roe was canonized nearly 40 years later on 25 October 1970 by Pope Paul VI as one of the Forty Martyrs of England and Wales with a common feast day of 25 October.
 His feast day is also celebrated on 21 January, the day of his martyrdom.

-The communities of St. Lawrence and St. Edmund returned to England at the end of the 18th century, during the upheavals of the French revolution.
-St. Lawrence settled in Yorkshire at what was to become Ampleforth Abbey.
+The communities of St. Laurence and St. Edmund returned to England at the end of the 18th century, during the upheavals of the French revolution.
+St. Laurence settled in Yorkshire at what was to become Ampleforth Abbey.
 St. Edmund settled at Douai Abbey, Reading.

 Namesake in the United States

 St. Alban Roe Catholic Church was founded in 1980 in the city of Wildwood, Missouri.
 It is located off of highway 109.
 It includes a small parochial school of the same name, which is supported by the Catholic Archdiocese of St. Louis.